Modification to Virginia Code Would Allow Consolidated Petitions

 Stafford County is one of the busier jurisdictions in Northern Virginia, with a very active civil docket.
 On any given day, a Circuit Court Judge may hear a debtor-creditor action in the morning, a landlord-tenant dispute before lunch, and then spend the entire afternoon on a child custody case.
 The judges’ calendars are carefully monitored, allowing parties sufficient time to have their day in court.
 On the civil side, trials are scheduled on “Term Day.”

 Stafford’s civil term is a period of three months, with new terms beginning on the first Monday in January, April, July and October.
 The first day of each term is commonly referred to as “Term Day.”
-At Term Day, any case that is “mature” (ready to be heard) may be placed on the docket to have a trial date set with … Read More »
+At Term Day, any case that is “mature” (ready to be heard) may be placed on the docket to have a trial date set with the judge assigned to hear … Read More »

 Beginning in 2014, retired servicemembers eligible for Concurrent Retirement and Disability Pay (CRDP) will no longer have to waive any portion of their military retirement in order to receive VA disability compensation.
 The CRDP program, enacted in 2004, allowed military retirees with a VA disability rating of 50% of higher to receive both military retired pay and VA disability compensation at the same time.
 This has been commonly referred to as the “concurrent receipt” of disability pay and retired pay.